lzapffe/ds_labs/lab-07.md

 ![](lab-07_files/figure-gfm/mask-effective-plot-1.png)<!-- -->

-Now, it looks like mask mandates are highly effective in decreasing number of cases.
+Now, it looks like mask mandates are highly effective for decreasing number of covid cases.
+The x-axis is manipulated to show this by changing the interval between the x-axes points to get the solid and rapid decrease I wanted to show.

 ### Masks are not effective

-Now, I will use the same tactic to make it look like mask mandates are not effective at all:
+Now, I will flip it, by using the same tactic as in the previous graph to make it look like mask mandates are not effective at all:

 ``` r
 df %>%